 - Pump and Dump- The Infamous and Endless Stock Market Scam!

-In this article, we discussed how Ketan Parekh was able to induce investors’ decisions by his malpractices.
+In this article, we discussed how Ketan Parekh was able to induce investors’ decisions through his malpractices.
 Not only the exchanges and investors but Ketan Parekh also bluffed with the banks.
 And all of that piled up to huge debt and one day in 2001 it became a historical event of the biggest scam in an Indian Stock Market.

 It is still a part of the investigation as of now that how many other companies are still operating in the stock market after himself and other companies were barred from trading.